unicesi/pascani/README.md

 # Pascani
-A Domain Specific Language for realizing monitoring concerns in a wide range of domains
+A Domain Specific Language for realizing monitoring concerns